NOC-MSM/pyBDY/docs/source/usage.rst

 ------------------------
 This command line tool reads a BDY file, extracts boundary data and prepares the data for a NEMO simulation.
 The bdy file is a plain text file containing key value pairs.
 Please look at the sample namelists in the github repository.
 They are stored in the inputs directory.
+PyNEMO now also requires an NCML file (Netcdf markup) that defines the variables and remaps their names so that they are compatable with PyNEMO.
+This is common with CMEMS runs as the variable names for tracers etc are different.

-There are three different examples, they all use the same child grid but ultilise different data sources.
+There are three examples of ncml files in the inputs folder and they can also be created with the NCML GUI.
+They all use the same child grid but ultilise different data sources.
 One uses local data, the other uses data hosted on a THREDDS server.
-The last one is configured to download CMEMS data first and then run using the downloaded data.
+The last one is configured to download
+CMEMS data first and then run using the downloaded data.
 The namelist file shares common syntax with the NEMO simulation namelist input file.

 .. note:: Directory paths in bdy file can be relative or absolute.